loda-lang/loda-programs/README.md

 After that, you can mine programs for integer sequences by running the following command:

 ```
-./loda generate
+./loda mine
 ```

 Found programs are written to `programs/oeis`.
 Existing programs are overriden if the new program is shorter than the existing one.

 ## Language